celo-org/celo-monorepo/SETUP.md

 To build and run the mobile wallet on your iOS or Android devices see the guide in the [mobile](packages/mobile) directory.

-1. Make sure you have ran `yarn install` in the `/celo-monorepo` directory.
+1. Run `yarn install` in the `/celo-monorepo` directory.
 2. Install Google Cloud by running `brew install google-cloud-sdk`.
+  2a.
+Follow instructions here for logging in with Google credentials. https://github.com/celo-org/bootnode/blob/4bdd7e7ecb91db54dc2a307ec45887d73aa75394/engsetup/README.md
 3. Run `yarn build:wallet` from the monorepo root `/celo-monorepo`.

 IOS: